vtsatskin/SmartData/contents/index.md

 ## Concepts

+These are just concepts, not a cohesive package of well integrated features.
+Implementing every single of these is probably crazy and will result in a frankenstein of a product.

 ### Understandable mental model of data

 Apple made communicating to users how many songs their iPods could hold not by